Jagrutipatil2608/Jarvis-AI-Assistant/README.md

 ---

-**Jarvis AI Assistant showcases the integration of speech recognition, artificial intelligence, and voice automation to deliver a simple and interactive hands-free desktop assistant.**
+**Jarvis AI Voice Assistant showcases the integration of speech recognition, artificial intelligence, and voice automation to deliver a simple and interactive hands-free desktop assistant.**